-When you register for an exam, you will be assigned an anonymization code and you must enter it on all of your submitted writing papers at the time of the exam.
-You must therefore NOT write your name and social security number.
+When you register for an exam written on paper, you will be assigned an anonymization code.
+You must enter this code, the date and page numbers on all the written papers you submit after completing the exam.
+DO NOT write your name or social security number.

 Procedure for special pedagogical support

 If you have a long-term disability, you can apply for support and accommodations for your study situation.
 Apply via the website: nais.uhr.se

 To complete the application, you must enclose documentation proving a long-term disability.
 Once you have submitted your application, you will be contacted by a coordinator.
 After your conversation with the coordinator, you can get a certificate in Nais with recommended support actions.
 You can then contact your study advisor at your department and show your certificate.
 Before the exam, Examination Services receives information from the department about what support/accommodations you have been granted and places you in the appropriate location.